 Provide a Free Trail

-This strategy is simple: give away a small part of your product or service for free.
-When they discover how great it is, they will pay for more.
+This strategy is simple: give away a tiny part of your product or service for free.
+Then, when customers discover how great it is, they will want more.

 Get Social Proof